-Section 23-24.12-3(m) requires PaintCare to submit an annual report that includes, in relevant part:
+Paragraph 1 of Section 27-2005 requires PaintCare to submit an annual report that includes, in relevant part:

-- (6) Samples of all educational materials provided to consumers of architectural paint and participating retailers; and - (7) A detailed list of efforts undertaken and an evaluation of the methods used to disseminate such materials including recommendations, if any, for how the educational component of the program can be improved.
+(e) Samples of all educational materials provided to consumers of architectural paint and retailers.

+(f) A detailed list of efforts undertaken and an evaluation of the methods used to disseminate such materials including recommendations, if any, for how the educational component of the program can be improved.